-- Local College Access Networks (LCANs): Last year, communities served by an LCAN saw FAFSA completion rates approximately 6% higher than those without one.
-Reach out to the LCAN in your area who can help with volunteers and spreading the word on the importance of FAFSA completion. - Area colleges & universities: Financial aid representatives can volunteer with, present at, or help host FAFSA events. - Local businesses can donate food and prizes or provide volunteers. - Florida Department of Education Office of Student Financial Assistance (OSFA): OSFA's Speakers Bureau can connect your school with a financial aid expert for your FAFSA information night.
-Contact Pedro Hernandez at pedro.hernandez@fldoe.org for more information.
+- Local College Access Networks (LCANs): Reach out to the LCAN in your area who can help with volunteers and spreading the word on the importance of FAFSA completion - Area colleges & universities: Financial aid representatives can volunteer with, present at, or help host FAFSA events. - Local businesses can donate food and prizes or provide volunteers. - Florida Office of Student Financial Assistance (OSFA): OSFA's Speakers Bureau can connect your school with a financial aid expert for your FAFSA information night.
+Contact Pete Hernandez at pedro.hernandez@fldoe.org for more information.